No-No Boy: Background

 On 7 December 1941, the Imperial Japanese Navy launched a surprise attack on Pearl Harbor, a U.S. naval base near Honolulu, Hawaii.
 The following day, December 8, the United States declared war on Japan.
 Many Americans rushed to join the military.
 After Pearl Harbor, all citizens of Japanese ancestry had been classified 4-C, "enemy aliens", and denied entry into the armed forces.
 In spring 1942, the government began removing Japanese and Japanese American families from their homes and sending them to live in remote internment camps.
 As the war continued, the need for more soldiers increased.

-In 1943, the War Department, along with the War Relocation Authority (WRA) created a bureaucratic means of testing the loyalty of all adults and teens in the WRA camps.
+In 1943, the War Department, along with the War Relocation Authority (WRA) created a bureaucratic means of testing the loyalty of all adults and teens in the WRA camps known as the "Leave Clearance Application Form," also known as the loyalty questionnaire.
 The first form was aimed at draft-age Nisei males and the second form at all other residents.
 The last two questions, numbers 27 and 28 - where affirmative answers signaled unwavering loyalty to the U.S. - created confusion and resentment.

-Question 27 asked if an individual would be willing to serve as a combat soldier, nurse, or in the Women's Army Auxiliary Corps.
-The internees had been advised that if accepted, they would serve in a segregated unit.
-Many felt this was offensive.
-Serving in the military meant leaving their families behind in the terrible conditions of the camps.
-Some resisted the draft, because their constitutional rights were being violated.

-Question 28 was even more confusing.
-It was a two part question with one answer: "Will you swear unqualified allegiance to the United States... and forswear any form of allegiance or obedience to the Japanese emperor, to any other foreign government, power or organization?"
-Did an affirmative answer imply that they had once sworn allegiance to Japan?
-As a matter of principle some answered, "no" to both questions.
-For varied reasons, many respondents answered "no" to questions 27 and 28 and became known as "no-no boys".
+As a matter of principle or for various reasons, many respondents answered "no" to questions 27 and 28 and became known as "no-no boys".

-The epithet "no-no boy" came from two questions on the Leave Clearance Application Form, also known as the loyalty questionnaire, administered to interned Japanese-Americans in 1943.
-Some young male internees answered "no" to one or both of these questions:
+The two questions read as follows: